Gentleman-Programming/GoBaby/readme.md

 - **Utilities**: Store utility functions, such as API helpers and clock utilities, under the `internal/utils` directory.

 By following these guidelines, developers can ensure a consistent and structured approach to organizing files within the GoBaby application, promoting clarity, maintainability, and collaboration across the development team.

+## Managing Errors

+Proper error handling is crucial for maintaining a robust and reliable application.
+GoBaby adopts a centralized error management approach to ensure consistent error handling throughout the application.
+Here's how error management is implemented:

+### Error Domain

+The `errorDomain` package contains functionality related to error handling, including rendering error templates.
+Error-related logic is encapsulated within this domain to keep the code organized and maintainable.

+### Error Rendering

+The `ErrorTemplate` function in the `errorDomain` package is responsible for rendering error templates.
+When an error occurs, this function is called to display the appropriate error message to the user.

+### Error Routes

+Error routes are defined in the `routes` package to handle HTTP requests related to error handling.
+These routes ensure that error messages are displayed correctly to the user when errors occur during application execution.

+### Error Models

+The `AppError` struct in the `models` package defines the structure of application errors.
+Each error includes a message, code, and underlying error, providing comprehensive information for debugging and troubleshooting.

+### Error Codes

+GoBaby defines custom error codes to categorize different types of errors that may occur within the application.
+These codes help developers identify the nature of the error and take appropriate action to resolve it.

+### Error Handling in Application Logic

+Throughout the application logic, errors are handled using the `AppError` struct and associated error codes.
+When an error occurs, it is wrapped in an `AppError` instance and returned to the caller, ensuring consistent error propagation.

+By following these error management practices, GoBaby maintains a reliable and user-friendly error handling system, enhancing the overall robustness and usability of the application.